Sponsored by Koshimizu Tourism Association

 Hokujigama, Pottery Inspired by Nature

 In Koshimizu there is a pottery workshop run by Ms. Hisako Takahashi called Hokujigama.
-Her studio and showroom is surrounded by wild flowers and is right across from Lake Tofutsu.
+Her studio and showroom are surrounded by wildflowers and are right across from Lake Tofutsu.
 The nature around Koshimizu inspires her to create pottery and share the beauty of Hokkaido.

 She offers regular weekly lessons to local students and trial lessons to visiting guests.
 I went with a local guide to experience her pottery lesson on a rainy afternoon.